What UM students need to know about academic integrity

 Plagiarism

-UM defines plagiarism as “the presentation or use of information, ideas, images, sentences, findings, etc. as one’s own without appropriate citation in a written assignment, test or final examination.”
+UM defines plagiarism as “the presentation or use of information, ideas, sentences, findings, images, etc. as one’s own without appropriate attribution in any assessment.”
+(University of Manitoba, 2025).

 Plagiarism can be intentional or unintentional.
-It is plagiarism whether you just can't remember where you got an idea, or you simply forget to add a citation.
+It is plagiarism whether you incorrectly add a citation, can’t remember where you got an idea and choose not to cite, or simply forget to include a citation.

 Examples of plagiarism